csci479/csci479.github.io/prompts/projectassess.md

 You should know as much about the project as possible.
 For your projects, create the following in _Google Slides_ (this will allow us to comment on the work by each other):

+**Use 1-slide-per-project:**
 - Overview.
 Give a _brief_ summary of what project.
 Try to just keep it one sentence if you can.
 - 2 potential  (or interesting points) to this project.
 - 2 potential obstacles/challenges to this project.
-- 2 different solutions.

 You'll put your slides in a shared Google Drive folder.
 Please name them using the following convention: `projectName_yourName`

 ### Finally...
-On Monday, we will give rapid fire presentations (**only 2-3 minutes each!**) of all the projects, and then leave some time to comment and ask questions.
+On Friday, we will give rapid fire presentations (**only 2-3 minutes each!**) of the selected projects, and then leave some time to comment and ask questions.